danipetra/Pint-Toss/README.txt.txt

 _inputManager: tweak it and Player Values to give smoother controls _Enemy, throwing him instead of only the ball gameObject _Enemy AI, repeating the throw coroutine at each Update and not applying any delay while deciding the throw force, resulting in too many throws
-_Enemy AI, checking the pint value canBeTrown or using force protected variable causes a bug in the throwing force 24 / 04
+_Enemy AI, checking the pint value canBeTrown or using force variable causes a bug in the throwing force 24 / 04
 OnFire system
 Enemy IA, chooses a random value between 0 and 1, as the player, but without the slider.
 The more is near 1 the more time it takes(chose a cubic distribution)